ngs-archives/hubot-irkit/README.md

 ### 2. Retrieve your client token

-As descried in the [official document], retrieve your client token with `dns-sd` command.
+As descried in the [official document], retrieve your instance name with `dns-sd` command.

 ```bash
 dns-sd -B _irkit._tcp